 Working wonderfully as a standalone, it’s also a great bridge for readers who aren’t ready to say goodbye to Auggie just yet.

-Tales from Shadowhunter Academy by Cassandra Clare
+Tales from Shadowhunter Academy

 With any fantasy world, there’s always the urge to find out even more.
 Thankfully, Tales from Shadowhunter Academy gives us just that!